Working from Home in the U.S.: Real Opportunities and Tips That Actually Worked for Me

 |---|---|---|---|

-| Udemy | Extensive library across various subjects | Flexible, with lifetime access to courses | Yes, upon completion |
+| Udemy | Huge library across every subject | Self-paced with lifetime access | Yes, good for specific skills |

-| LinkedIn Learning | Focused on professional skills development | Flexible, with courses available on demand | No, but integrates with LinkedIn profile |
+| LinkedIn Learning | Focused on professional skills | Self-paced, short lessons | No, but it shows up on your LinkedIn profile |

 Networking Virtually to Advance Your Career

-To effectively network virtually:
+To network effectively online:

 Conclusion